Text by CLOT Magazine

 Since 1991, Tresor has provided a home for artists to germinate their ideas for advanced new sounds and broadcast them to the world.
 The pioneers that first traversed the Detroit-Berlin connection and were at the forefront of a new cultural movement gave to Tresor its original and continuing mission: community, resistance and reshaping the world to come.

-Tresor has launched a compilation box for their 30th anniversary, TRESOR 30, which represents a major landmark in this continuing history of electronic music.
+Tresor has launched a compilation box for their 30th anniversary, TRESOR 30, representing a major landmark in this continuing history of electronic music.
 The collection profiles some of the artists that gave the previous three decades of Tresor its sound and foundation, but it also casts its gaze forward.

-The live audience first witnessed the launching of a weather balloon with a domestic chair dangling in space beneath it.
-Once the apparatus had disappeared into the sky they then watched a live video relay from the weather balloon as it journeyed from the ground to the edge of space (30km up).
+The live audience first witnessed a weather balloon launching with a domestic chair dangling in space beneath it.
+Once the apparatus had disappeared into the sky, they then watched a live video relay from the weather balloon as it journeyed from the ground to the edge of space (30km up).